opentracing-contrib/java-specialagent/opentracing-specialagent-api/README.md

      // from where the intercept rule is being defined.
 All of the OpenTracing instrumentation logic into the
      // 3rd-party library must be defined in the TargetAgentIntercept class (in this example).
      @Advice.OnMethodExit
-     public static void exit(@Advice.Return(readOnly = false, typing = Typing.DYNAMIC) Object returned) throws Exception {
+     public static void exit(final @Advice.Origin String origin, @Advice.Return(readOnly = false, typing = Typing.DYNAMIC) Object returned) throws Exception {
-       if (AgentRuleUtil.isEnabled())                  // Prevents the SpecialAgent from instrumenting the tracer itself. returned = TargetAgentIntercept.exit(returned);
+       if (AgentRuleUtil.isEnabled("TargetAgentRule", origin)) // The call to AgentRuleUtil.isEnabled(...) is required. returned = TargetAgentIntercept.exit(returned);
      }
    }

-   // This class can reference 3rd-party library classes, because this class will only be loaded at intercept time,
+   // This class CAN reference 3rd-party library classes, because this class will only be loaded at intercept time,
    // where the target object's class loader is guaranteed to have the 3rd-party classes either loaded or on the
    // class path.
    public class TargetAgentIntercept {